MC Number

 Household Goods Authority:

-This authority is for businesses engaged in transporting household goods, like moving companies.
-It involves regulations designed to protect consumers and ensure the safe transportation of personal belongings.
+This authority is used for businesses that work within the household goods transportation sphere.
+Its goal is to protect consumers from bad practices and to ensure the safe transportation of their property.

 Refrigerated (Reefer) Authority: